 During the Peace, we will all stay put and greet one another from a distance.
 There will be no passing of the plate during the offertory.
 Two collection boxes will be available in the back where you can drop off your offering.
 Connection cards will be digital, rather than paper (you can fill them out on your mobile phone while you’re there).
 The clergy will be very happy to greet you from an appropriate distance, but there will be no handshakes or hugs after the service.

-If the weather is bad, in-person worship will be canceled and we will worship online as we have been doing.
+If the weather is bad, in-person outdoor worship will be canceled and we will worship indoor and online as we have been doing.
 If the weather is questionable, be sure to check our website or Facebook the morning of.
-Online worship is 10:00 am, regardless of weather.
+Online and indoor worship is at 9:00 am, regardless of weather.

 No...but, since you’re going to be sitting outside in your camp chair you can bring your coffee.